-Independent directors hold in-camera meetings, at each regularly scheduled Board meeting, which provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
+Independent directors hold in-camera meetings at all regularly scheduled Board meeting and following special Board meetings if it is determined that the need arises.
+This provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
 The Board is satisfied that this exercise enables the Board to conduct open and candid discussions which present a diversity of views and opinions.

-Directors on the Corporation's Board who serve on Boards of other reporting issuers are Ms. Katherine A. Lehman, director of Navient Corp (NASDAQ: NAVI) and Mr. Douglas Muzyka, who is on the Board of CCL Industries Inc. (TSX: CCL.B: CA) and Chemtrade Logistics Income Fund (TSX: CHE.UN).
+Directors on the Corporation's Board who serve on Boards of other reporting issuers are Ms. Katherine A. Lehman, director of Navient Corp (NASDAQ: NAVI), Ms. Karen Laflamme, Board member of Cominar REIT (TSX: CUF.UN), Mr. Douglas Muzyka, who is on the Board of CCL Industries Inc. (TSX: CCL.B: CA) and Chemtrade Logistics Income Fund (TSX: CHE.UN) and Ms. Anne E. Giardini, who is on the Board of K92 Mining Inc. (TSX: KNT; OTCQX: KNTNF).